 In order to drive a commercial motor vehicle (CMV) in the United States, you must meet the requirements of the Federal Motor Carrier Safety Administration (FMCSA).
 These requirements are outlined in the Commercial Driver’s License (CDL) Manual.
 To drive a CMV, you must have a CDL from the state in which you reside.

-The CDL license age in the United States is 18 years, though the minimum age for certain types of CDLs may vary by state.
-For example, in Mississippi, you can drive intrastate commercially as long as you are 17 years of age and over.
+The truck driving age limit in the United States vary by state.
+Most states’ minimum age to drive a truck is 18 years old to drive within your state and 21 years old to drive across states.
+In Mississippi, however, you can drive intrastate commercially as long as you are 17 years of age and over.
 You must also have a valid driver’s license, pass a medical exam and complete an approved trucking training program.

 Some states also have restrictions on who can drive certain types of vehicles, depending on their age.
 For example, you must be 21 years or older to drive buses or trucks that carry hazardous materials even if it’s within state.